26 May 2022

 The configuration of the certificate request

 The last entity required by the cert-manager is called a Certificate — not to be confused with the SSL certificate.
 It’s another one of the cert-manager’s custom resources.
 The information from the manifest is used to create a certificate request that the Issuer attempts to honor.
-If the process is successful, the pair of the private key and the SSL certificate gets stored in a Secret.
+If the process is successful, the private key pair and the SSL certificate get stored in Secret.
 This file should also be added to the cert-manager folder:

 The name in line 4 is arbitrary and so is the namespace, because we’re using a ClusterIssuer instead of a regular Issuer.
 For clarity, I’d recommend using default.

 The most important part of this configuration is the spec field in lines 6-12.
 Line 7 defines the name of the Secret to be created that will store the SSL certificate when one is issued.
 We’re going to reference this Secret later on.
 Lines 8-10 point to the Issuer we created in the previous step to let the cert-manager know where to send the request.
-Lines 11-12 specify the domains you want the SSL certificate to apply to.
+Lines 11-12 specify the domains to which you want the SSL certificate to apply.

 As you can see, wildcards are available.

 Now that we have Kubernetes’ files, let’s turn them into a Garden module, so we can easily deploy them to our cluster.
 Let’s create this file next to the manifests in the cert-manager folder:

 Note that in line 4, we introduce Kubernetes as another module type.
 The certificate and Issuer are separate Kubernetes resources, but they’re so closely related that we can treat them as two components of a single module called “cert-manager-resources” (see line 1).

 We’re going to build this module based on the previously defined manifests, so we obviously need to include them in the Garden build context in lines 6-8.
 Then, we’ll point to them in the “files” array and Garden is going to take care of the rest.